svfarago/SQLAlchemy_challenge/README.md

 ### Random Notes ===============
-This is my first SQL project using SQLAlchemy.
+This is my first SQL project using SQLAlchemy and Flask.
 Time to complete: approximately 18 hours